keetsm1/githubers-SOEN341_Project_F25/Sprint2/Minutes/githubers_Sprint2_Meeting1.md

   </tr>
   <tr>
     <td>3</td>
-    <td>Ranjit provided the complete project directory with the database creation code right after the meeting.
+    <td>Ranjit provided the complete project directory with the fundamental codebase.
 The code was found to be hardcoded and will need to be refactored for proper configuration and integration practices.</td>
   </tr>
 </table>